htcondor/htcondor/docs/admin-manual/setting-up-special-environments.rst

     (with the ``Scheduler`` attribute) has the highest rank.
 This prevents other jobs from preempting it based on user priorities.
-The rest of the expressions disable any other of the *condor_startd* daemon’s pool-wide policies, such as those for evicting jobs when keyboard and CPU activity is discovered on the machine.
+The rest of the expressions disable any other of the *condor_startd* daemon's pool-wide policies, such as those for evicting jobs when keyboard and CPU activity is discovered on the machine.

  Policy Scenario: Run Both Jobs That Do and Do Not Require Dedicated Resources